 If you prefer a free tour in Spanish, please read Horarios de free tour en Español.
 We don’t run free tours in Arequipa every 1st of January.

-For all Free Tour Schedules in Arequipa: Meet us at Santa Catalina street 204, enter the courtyard, we are in front of Chaqchao Choco Museo — how to get in there?
+For all Free Tour Schedules in Arequipa: Meet us at Santa Catalina street 204, right outside Las Gringas pizzeria — how to get in there?
 Please don’t get confused with the Plaza de Armas!

 Other available similar tours

 - We do it right

 Are you wondering whether our free tours in Arequipa are as good as the paid ones?
 Our guided tours are 100% free to join and we work hard to earn your appreciation at the end of the tour; therefore our walks are first-class.

 García Manuel de Carvajal, founded Arequipa city on August 15, 1540, in this Plaza; in the central part of the square, there is a beautiful bronze water fountain (from the colonial period) and at the top of the fountain, there is a copper pixie with a horn trumpet.

 Cathedral of Arequipa

 The basilica cathedral of the Immaculate Conception of Arequipa was built between 1540 and 1656, it has a neoclassic style, designed by Lucas Poblete; many earthquakes and fires have destroyed this church, the last two restorations happened in 1879 and 2001.

 Monastery of Santa Catalina

 In 1579, the viceroy Francisco de Toledo ordered to build this monastery, made from white and pink Ashlar stones; this monastery had about 300 nuns during its heydays in the 18th century, the nuns were mainly Spanish Americans and mixed races with indigenous.